-Second are some of the fields possible for single Development Interaction: 65 scale), (2) Exclusive answer question (user selects one answer from a list of possible answers, (3) Checklist question (user selects multiple answers from a list of possible answers), (4) Yes/No question (user answers yes or no), (5) Audio playback (an audio message is played for the user, with or without audio recording of the user's reply), (6) Pictorial display (a still or moving video visual communication with the user, with or without simultaneous audio playback, and with or without recording of the user's reply by means of audio, still-frame video, moving video or a combination of these means), (7) Comments or suggestions question (user may enter freeform replies in any single media or combination of media such as text, audio, still-frame video, moving video, by attaching a separate document or product component indicator to the reply, etc.), (8) Etc. Such interactions may be combined in one larger interaction, for example by opening with an Exclusive Answer question (to determine the user's explicit preference) followed by a checklist question (to determine the user's most important reasons for selecting that previous answer) with the checklist question incorporating a Comments and Suggestions question (so the user may enter additional important reasons for the reply which were not provided on that list), and the interaction concluded by a larger Comments and Suggestions question (so the user may offer additional explanations and suggestions to solve the overall problem).
+Second are some of the fields possible for single Develop- 25 ment Interaction:

+Fields that identify the type of interaction, such as: (1) 1-5 scale question (user selects one answer from a 1-5 scale), (2) Exclusive answer question (user selects one answer from a list of possible answers, (3) Checklist question 30 (user selects multiple answers from a list of possible answers), (4) Yes/No question (user answers yes or no), (5) Audio playback (an audio message is played for the user, with or without audio recording of the user's reply), (6) Pictorial display (a still or moving video 35 visual communication with the user, with or without simultaneous audio playback, and with or without recording of the user's reply by means of audio, stillframe video, moving video or a combination of these means), (7) Comments or suggestions question (user 40 may enter freeform replies in any single media or combination of media such as text, audio, still-frame video, moving video, by attaching a separate document or product component indicator to the reply, etc.), (8) Etc. Such interactions may be combined in one larger inter- 45 action, for example by opening with an Exclusive Answer question (to determine the user's explicit preference) followed by a checklist question (to determine the user's most important reasons for selecting that previous answer) with the checklist question incorporating 50 a Comments and Suggestions question (so the user may enter additional important reasons for the reply which were not provided on that list), and the interaction concluded by a larger Comments and Suggestions question (so the user may offer additional explanations and sug- 55 gestions to solve the overall problem).